 “Shampoo” and Other Inspirations Found on St. Mark’s Place

-Shampoo, the iconic movie satire, is set on Election Day 1968, the day Richard Nixon was first elected President of the United States, and was released in 1975, soon after the Watergate scandal had reached its conclusion.
-The political atmosphere provides a source of dramatic irony, since the audience, but not the characters, are aware of the direction the Nixon presidency would eventually take.
+Shampoo, the iconic movie satire, was released on February 11, 1975, but is set on Election Day 1968, the day Richard Nixon was first elected President of the United States.
+Released in 1975 soon after the Watergate scandal had reached its conclusion, the political atmosphere provides of the time provides a source of dramatic irony for the film, since the audience, but not the characters, are aware of the direction the Nixon presidency would eventually take.
 However, the main theme of the film is not presidential politics, but sexual politics; it is renowned for its sharp satire of late-1960s sexual and social mores.

 Paul McGregor, an East Village icon himself who is said to have invented “the Shag” haircut is widely thought to have been the inspiration for Warren Beatty’s character in Shampoo.